 David Breeden, Co-Dean, is the Senior Minister at First Unitarian Society of Minneapolis, an explicitly humanist congregation.
 He holds an MFA degree from The Iowa Writers’ Workshop, a PhD from the Center for Writers at the University of Southern Mississippi, and a Master of Divinity from Meadville Lombard Theological School.
 He is a published poet and author, and a social activist.

-Anne Klaeysen, Co-Dean, is also a Leader of the New York Society for Ethical Culture and Humanist Religious Life Advisor (aka chaplain) at Columbia University.
+Anne Klaeysen, Co-Dean, is also a Leader of the New York Society for Ethical Culture, Humanist Religious Life Advisor (aka chaplain) at Columbia University, and Humanist Chaplain at New York University.
 She was the first Humanist Chaplain at Adelphia University in Garden City, NY, and served the Ethical Culture Society of Long Island as Leader from 2002 to 2008.
 Anne holds a Doctor of Ministry degree from Hebrew Union College and Master’s degrees in Business Administration from New York University and German from the State University of New York at Albany.
 She is a graduate of the Institute (Class 10) and co-mentored Class 15.

 She is a life-long humanist who attended the First Unitarian Society of Minneapolis (FUS) throughout her childhood and teen years.
 At first she was enrolled in FUS’s “Humanist Education Program” and in high school became a classroom teacher.
-As an undergraduate at the University of Montana, she used FUS’s “Humanist Education Program” curriculum at the Unitarian Fellowship of Missoula, Montana to form their first Humanist oriented Sunday School.
-After pursuing a career as a family therapist, she made a decision to leave the field of social work to become a stay-at-home mother.
-She looked for part-time work from home and was hired by the North American Committee for Humanism (NACH) as Membership Director in 1998.
-In 1999, NACH and its subsidiary, The Humanist Institute, became one organization.
-She became its business manager and now is the executive director.
-She is married to Joel Stromgren and the mother of Anya and Ari and the step-mother of Eva.
+As an undergraduate at the University of Montana, she used FUS’s “Humanist Education Program” curriculum at the Unitarian Fellowship of Missoula, Montana to form their first Humanist-oriented Sunday School.
+In 1998, she was hired by the North American Committee for Humanism (NACH) as Membership Director.
+In 1999, NACH and its subsidiary, The Humanist Institute, became one organization and she became its business manager and now is the executive director.